publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch73/schII/m__us_usc_t10_s1448.md

             (A)  __Annuity when no eligible surviving spouse__  __.—__

-            In the case of a member described in paragraph (1), the Secretary concerned shall pay an annuity under this subchapter to the member’s dependent children under [section 1450(a)(2) of this title][/us/usc/t10/s1450/a/2] as applicable.
+            In the case of a member described in paragraph (1), the Secretary concerned shall pay an annuity under this subchapter to the member’s dependent children under subsection (a)(2) or (a)(4) of [section 1450 of this title][/us/usc/t10/s1450] as applicable.

             (B)  __Optional annuity when there is an eligible surviving spouse__  __.—__

-            In the case of a member described in paragraph (1) who dies after October 7, 2001, and for whom there is a surviving spouse eligible for an annuity under paragraph (1), the Secretary may pay an annuity under this subchapter to the member’s dependent children under [section 1450(a)(3) of this title][/us/usc/t10/s1450/a/3], if applicable, instead of paying an annuity to the surviving spouse under paragraph (1), if the Secretary concerned, in consultation with the surviving spouse, determines it appropriate to provide an annuity for the dependent children under this paragraph instead of an annuity for the surviving spouse under paragraph (1).
+            In the case of a member described in paragraph (1) who dies after October 7, 2001, and for whom there is a surviving spouse eligible for an annuity under paragraph (1), the Secretary may pay an annuity under this subchapter to the member’s dependent children under subsection (a)(3) or (a)(4) of [section 1450 of this title][/us/usc/t10/s1450], if applicable, instead of paying an annuity to the surviving spouse under paragraph (1), if the Secretary concerned, in consultation with the surviving spouse, determines it appropriate to provide an annuity for the dependent children under this paragraph instead of an annuity for the surviving spouse under paragraph (1).

         (3)  __Mandatory former spouse annuity__  __.—__